stevenxchung/web3-subgraph-consumer-api/README.md

 # web3-subgraph-consumer-api

-Consumer and API server for open Web3 subgraphs.
+Consumer and API server for open [Web3 subgraphs](https://medium.com/iearn/subgraphs-explained-yearning-for-data-4e90d18e33e).
 For more information regarding implementation and design considerations, see [consumer-api-design.md](https://github.com/stevenxchung/web3-subgraph-consumer-api/blob/master/consumer-api-design.md).
+Enthusiasts may visit the official docs to learn more about [The Graph indexing protocol](https://thegraph.com/docs/en/about/).

 ## Setup